sassboilerplate/sassboilerplate/README.md

 If you aren't familiar in how SMACSS and BEM works, that's also a great reference to learn it in practice.

+Notes:

+ - We recomend you use an automator like grunt or gulp to compile with auto-prefixer

 ### References: